- 2 Reasons Why Dogs Play With Feathers

-Alternatively, you can buy your dog different dog toys so that you can keep it busy when it is bored or lonely.
+Alternatively, you can buy your different dog toys to keep them busy when it is bored or lonely.

 Other dogs chew feathers because they are deficient in vitamins.

-A dog that needs vitamins may chew on the feathers to make up for the deficiency.
+A dog needing vitamins may chew on the feathers to compensate for the missing minerals and vitamins.

-So, you should feed your dog the right foods so that it doesn’t miss vital nutrients.
+So, you should feed your dog the right foods, so it doesn’t miss vital nutrients.

 Another way to stop your dog from playing with feathers is by cleaning the compound and ensuring that there are no feathers around.

-If you have poultry at home, you should clean your compound regularly so that no feather is left behind when the dogs get out to play.
+Clean out your poultry compound regularly so that no feather is left behind when the dogs get out to play.

-Before dogs were domesticated, they were canines that lived in the wild.
+Before dogs were domesticated, they were canines that lived and survived in the wild.

-So, if your dog chases and chews a bird’s feather, you should not be astonished.
+So, you should not be astonished if your dog chases and chews a bird’s feather.

 Most dogs may associate feathers with food as they usually have a smell of a bird.